copier-org/copier/README.md

 - **include** (list):<br>
-    A list of names or shell-style patterns matching files or folders that must be included, even if its name are a match for the `exclude` list.
+    A list of names or shell-style patterns matching files or folders that must be included, even if its name is a match for the `exclude` list.
     Eg: `['.gitignore']`.
 The default is an empty list.

 - **skip_if_exists** (list):<br>